-"Ash Princess" By Laura Sebastian Is The YA Fantasy Epic You Need On Your TBR — COVER REVEAL & EXCERPT
+"Ash Princess" Is The Action-Packed YA Fantasy You Need In Your Life

 Continuing in the tradition of epic YA fantasy like Sabaa Tahir's An Ember in the Ashes, Laura Sebastian's debut Ash Princess takes an unflinching look at the cruelty of court politics through the lens of a girl who must fight to take back the throne that was stolen from her.